How are Super Bowl cities selected?

-The truth is that the venue decision used to be very much a weather related issue.
+The truth is that the venue decision used to be very much a weather-related issue.
 With the season coming to its climax in February, Alaska was always unlikely to be a state to get the nod, although climate change may change that in the future!

 The warmer climes of Miami, New Orleans and Los Angeles have seen them lead the way with the number of Super Bowls held there.
-The Greater Miami area for example will host for their 12th time in 2021, while New Orleans has taken charge on ten previous occasions and the Greater LA region seven times.
+The Greater Miami area for example hosted for their 12th time in 2021, while New Orleans has taken charge on ten previous occasions and the Greater LA region seven times.

 Bidding for the Bowl

 Weather, however, is not the deciding factor.
-Instead the bidding cities must compete to get the responsibility and honour, and this process has changed over the years.
+Instead, the bidding cities must compete to get the responsibility and honor, and this process has changed over the years.
 In the past, the NFL would invite cities to make a bid.
 From those that did, the options would be whittled down by the league to a few ‘finalists’ who would then be asked to submit their presentation.
 These documents - which can be up to 600 pages and take around a year to compile - would then be reviewed and decided upon by the 32 team owners.